ccp5UK/dl-poly/documentation/source/UserManual/data_files/input_files.rst

         * - **tab**
           - Tabulation
           -
-          - see tabulated potential Sections :ref:`vdw` and :ref:`intra-tables` in TABLE file
+          - see tabulated potential Sections :ref:`vdw` and :ref:`intra-tables` in TABVDW file
         * - **12-6**
           - 12-6
           - :math:`A`, :math:`B`